cmcki85/vueMessengerApp/README.md

   - @pusher/chatkit-client, a real-time client interface for the ChatKit service
-  - moment, a date and time formatting utility -vue-chat-scroll, which scrolls to the bottom automatically when new content is added -vuex-persist, which saves Vuex state in browser’s local storage
+  - moment, a date and time formatting utility
+  - vue-chat-scroll, which scrolls to the bottom automatically when new content is added
+  - vuex-persist, which saves Vuex state in browser’s local storage